 We aim to educate and inspire the local youth to get involved by protecting nesting females, through direct beach protection, as well as teaching at local schools.
 Throughout your project you will have an important part in contributing first hand to the conservation of Loggerhead sea turtle species.
 You will be working alongside local field assistants to help build a more sustainable future for the island.

 Although the night work can be tiring at times, you will play a valuable part in the protection of these incredible animals.
 During patrols, you will also be involved in tagging and measuring turtles, and relocation/ excavation of nests.
 There are also many other outreach programs to help out in with the local community.
 Throughout your time here you will gain first-hand knowledge and experience of sea turtle conservation techniques and will genuinely be making a lasting difference.

 Volunteering on this project may be challenging and tiring and will include work both at night and during the day.
 A good level of fitness, plus physical and mental energy is required, as patrols are long (possibly all night), walking on foot with possible distances of 5 to 6 km.
 The normal nesting season is from July until December with hatchlings being born from mid-August until late December.
 The program is located at Ribera Das Pratas.
 During night patrols, you will be situated in field camps with very simple accommodation facilities and without power.

 Aims & Objectives

-To protect and conserve the loggerhead sea turtles and their nesting habitat by various means such as providing protective hatcheries, treating injured or wounded turtles, conserving their beaches from pollution, and collection of data to better understand the species and their habitats.
+To protect loggerhead sea turtles and their nesting habitats by protecting hatcheries, treating injured or wounded turtles, preserving beaches, and collecting data to better understand the species and their habitats.